High Hedge Complaints

 Councils are responsible for administering complaints about high hedges made under Part 8 of the Anti-social Behaviour Act 2003.
 Making a formal high hedge complaint should be a last resort, and complainants should be able to demonstrate that they have tried to resolve the issue with the hedge owner, including attempting mediation, before submitting a complaint to the Council.

 What constitutes a high hedge, and what is a valid complaint?

-For trees to be considered as a high hedge they must be:
+For trees or shrubs to be considered as a high hedge under the Act they must be all of the following:

-- Made up of two or more trees in a row
+- Made up of a line of two or more trees or shrubs

-- Growing on land owned by someone else
+- It must be on land owned by someone other than the complainant

 How is the complaint dealt with?

-Further information on how a high hedge complaint is dealt with by the Tree Officer can be found online.
+View further information on how a high hedge complaint is dealt with by the Council.

-There is a charge of £300 to deal with high hedge complaints which needs to be submitted along with the high hedge complaint form.
-Please be aware that the complaint can not be dealt with until the money has been received by the City Council.
+Worcester City Council charges a fee of £300 for high hedge complaints, which needs to be submitted together with the high hedge complaint form.
+Please be aware that the complaint cannot be dealt with until payment has been received by the Council.